 Total number of victims in drug-related violence in Mexico, per year

 - 2008: 6,837

 — Source: BBC News.UK, 01-14-2011

-Some might argue that Mexico has drug cartels.
-As if all the drug cartels in the world only exist in Mexico.
+Some might argue that the problem is Mexico’s drug cartels.
+Mexico made it easier for drug cartels to keep producing with legalization.
 The U.S. has plenty of drug-related crimes, gangs, and drug organizations that operate all over the USA.
-They just don’t get the publicity.
+They just don’t get the high publicity.
 One should note that the drug violence in Mexico got significantly worse AFTER the government legalized drugs for “personal use.”

 Between January and September 2011, the government of Mexico issued “partial figures” that said another 12,903 people were killed in drug-related violence.
-Since Mexico’s Presidente Felipe Calderon came to office, approximately 50,000 people have died during his six term (Source: BBC News.UK).
-From 2006-2012 some 70,000people have been killed in drug-related crimes in Mexico (report, point #11)
+Since Mexico’s Presidente Felipe Calderon came to office, approximately 50,000 people have died during his six terms (Source: BBC News.UK).
+From 2006-2012 some 70,000 people have been killed in drug-related crimes in Mexico (Report, point 11).

 All of the major drug cartels in Mexico produce the most common drugs sold in the USA – including cocaine and marijuana [Source: 2011 National Drug Threat Assessment (DOJ), p7 of 72pps) (PDF) (share link)].
 With marijuana currently “legal” in two states and used for “medical purposes” in 16 other states this should be a big boost for the drug cartels.